MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 [!INCLUDE [Include file for the immersive spaces in Mesh article](../../Includes/license-requirements-for-Mesh.md)]

-## Configure Mesh in M365 Apps Admin Center (Optional)
+## (Optional) Configure Mesh in M365 Apps Admin Center

 > [!IMPORTANT]
 > Mesh will be available to all users by default.
-Create a policy or updated an existing one to block specific groups or people.
+Create a policy or update an existing one to block specific groups or people.

 1. Sign into [M365 Apps Admin Center](https://config.office.com/officeSettings/) with your Azure Active Directory account with admin privileges for the Microsoft 365 Admin Center.
     > [!div class="nextstepaction"]